How does this medication work? What will it do for me?

 Endometrial cancer: There is evidence from several studies that estrogen replacement therapy can increase the risk of cancer of the endometrium (lining of the uterus).
-Taking a progestin at the right time along with the estrogen reduces this risk of endometrial cancer to the same level as that of a woman who does not take estrogen.
-For this reason, all women who have not had their uterus removed should also take a progestin if they are using estrogens.
+Taking a progestin at the right time along with the estrogen reduces this risk of endometrial cancer to the same level as that of a person who does not take estrogen.
+For this reason, all people who have not had their uterus removed should also take a progestin if they are using estrogens.

 If you develop any abnormal vaginal bleeding while using this medication, contact your doctor.
 If you have or have had endometrial cancer, you should not use this medication.